1991 – 1993 | Morbid Visions | Psygnosis | Commodore Amiga | Role-playing game

-Normally I’m not into distributing cracked versions of copyrighted software over the Internet, but since Perihelion has not been distributed commercially for at least 17 years – not to mention that its publisher doesn’t even exist anymore – I’m sure nobody really cares at this point.
+Normally I’m not into distributing cracked versions of copyrighted software over the Internet, but since Perihelion has not been distributed commercially for more than 20 years – not to mention that its publisher doesn’t even exist anymore – I’m sure nobody really cares at this point.
 It probably even qualifies as “abandonware”…

 It’s quite amazing and humbling that even after all this time there’s still a number of fan-sites and other material out there dealing with the game, like a link to this Lemon Amiga page which features numerous user reviews and even scans of magazine reviews, or this YouTube playlist of fan-made videos of the game:

 And to wrap it all up, I’m often asked about what served as inspiration for the look, sound and feel of Perihelion.
 Well, as far as the visuals are concerned, the answer is almost surprisingly specific.
 The single biggest influence on Perihelion’s art-style was this painting to the right: Microdrive II by John Harris.

 I was completely blown away by the atmosphere of this image: the palette, the scale, the combination of primitive monolithic architecture with sinister technology all tickled my imagination.

 Inspiration for the audio came from many places, the most significant of which must have been the works of several emerging progressive death metal bands we were big fans of at the time.
 Their ominous, heavily synth-infused sound mixed with cues taken from movie soundtracks, jazz or even classical music seemed like the perfect starting-point to get the right vibe.
 A prime example of this type of sound is Empire of the Sands by Nocturnus, embedded below for your listening pleasure.